Psalms For Life

 my body faints for you

-in a thirsty wasteland
+in a dry and thirsty wasteland

 with no water anywhere.